people of faith

 Faith in Minnesota gives us a new platform for living more fully into our moral citizenship by allowing us to organize and advocate directly in our state’s elections and political process.
 It is a vehicle for creating a Minnesota that is inclusive and just for every person.

 Our state is at an important political and moral crossroads.
 We can choose to go backward into an all-too-familiar politics of scarcity, division, and fear.
 Or can choose to move forward into a new politics of abundance, generosity, and love, in which everyone is included, especially those who have been excluded, ignored, or scapegoated in politics as usual.
 The future of our neighbors and our communities depends on this choice and how we make it.

 Our faith calls us to this new, people-centered politics.
 We are engaging deeply and meaningfully in the political process this year in order to elect political leaders who will co-create it with us.
 Claiming Our Voices is the first step in our engagement.

 We believe that every project existing in digital world is a result of an idea and every idea has a cause.

 frequently asked questions

 In the process of creating Faith in Minnesota, people have asked a lot of good questions.

 We are all learning and expanding our political imaginations while taking on this endeavor.
 If you have questions, please share them, and as we continue moving forward, join the conversation.
 We all have to shape this new effort together!
 Have additional questions?
-Contact us at firstname.lastname@example.org
+Contact us at info [at] faithinmn.org

-Faith in Minnesota is a 501c4 social welfare organization established by ISAIAH to extend the capacities available to people of faith in Minnesota who are united for racial, economic, and social justice.
+Faith in Minnesota is a 501c4 social welfare organization founded by ISAIAH leaders to extend the capacities available to people of faith in Minnesota who are united for racial, economic, and social justice.

 ISAIAH (like its members congregations) is a 501(c)(3) public charity.